njasharp/njasharp/README.md

--- 👀 I’m interested in python ...and web 3.0, defi solidity ethereum smart contracts
+-- 👀 I’m self learnng in python ...and web 3.0, defi solidity ethereum smart contracts
 -
 <!---
-i am just learning
+ doing online tutorials, i have been at it since june 2020, first cs50, then mimo python, now solidility, metaverse , truffle, reast.js part 2 back at it 5/5/22 more smart contracts and examples
 --->